 A nice campsite just off the road towards Devonport is Quamby Corner.
 They offer unpowered sites for AU$10 per person per night and AU$14 for a powered site.
 The amenities are very clean and you can use the laundry machine free of charge!

 Launceston – Devonport is a 100 km drive.
-Devonport is mainly the city where the ferry arrives.
+Devonport is the main city where the ferry arrives.
 So, if you want to bring your own car, this is where your self-drive road trip around Tasmania will start.

 Places to stay

-Your Tasmania road trip continues with a drive of almost 90 km will get you from Devonport to Cradle Mountain National Park.
+Your Tasmania road trip continues with a drive of almost 90 km which will get you from Devonport to Cradle Mountain National Park.
 This is the most famous National Park in Tasmania with the iconic Cradle Mountain.

 Dove lake is a lake at the foot of Cradle Mountain.
 You can follow the pretty easy trail that takes you all the way around the lake in 2 to 3 hours.
 The total length of the trail is 6 km and takes you along the iconic boatshed, which is really picturesque with sunset.